MakisPoulianidis/ExData_Plotting1/README.md

 - run the script using "plot2()"
 - The outputfile (plot2.png) can be found in the R working directory.

+# Script Plot3.R
+- set the locale to English using Sys.setlocale("LC_TIME", "C")
+- a PNG was opened as graphics device
+- plot was made by calling "plot" , "lines" and "legend".
+- the PNG is written after calling "dev.close()" Running script plot3.R
+- copy the script "plot3.R" to any folder
+- load the script using "source("plot3.R")"
+- run the script using "plot3()"
+- The outputfile (plot3.png) can be found in the R working directory.

 ## Requirements